-Nestled in the Judean hills about ten miles west of Jerusalem, Yad HaShmonah is a thriving moshav (communal settlement) composed of Israeli and Finnish believers in Jesus the Messiah.
-The hill the moshav was founded on in 1971 was apparently sparsely occupied in the Arab periods, based on archaeological remains found at the site.
-The hill is a kilometer away from biblical Kiriath Jearim and likely closer to the Camp of Dan mentioned in Judges 18:12.
+Nestled in the Judean hills about ten miles (16 km) west of Jerusalem, Yad HaShmonah is a thriving moshav (communal settlement) composed of Israeli and Finnish believers in Jesus the Messiah.
+The hill on which the moshav was founded in 1971 was apparently sparsely occupied in the Arab periods, based on archaeological remains found at the site.
+The hill is 0.6 miles (1 km) away from biblical Kiriath Jearim and likely closer to the Camp of Dan mentioned in Judges 18:12.

 Founded by Finnish believers in 1971, the moshav soon became home to Israeli Jews who believe that Jesus is the Messiah.
 The primary industry of the community today is tourism.
 In addition to hosting foreign tourists, the moshav attracts many Israelis for their weddings, bar mitzvahs, and the popular Friday brunch.

 The guest houses are constructed of Finnish Pine, lending a unique look among the typically stone buildings in Israel.
 The rooms have balconies or porches overlooking the beautiful Judean hills.
 Snow is not common in this area, but a good snowfall will occur once every two or three years.

 The Biblical Village on the slope of Yad HaShmonah provides visitors with hands-on exposure to the manners and customs of the ancient Israelites.
 The garden includes olive trees and press, grape vines and several winepresses, wheat field and threshing floor, watchtower, Bedouin tents, ancient Galilean synagogue, and a burial cave.
 All have been constructed according to the best archaeological knowledge of ancient life.